 Knowledge, Skills, Abilities and Requirements:

-- Have an undergraduate degree in education or a combination of formal schooling, self-education, prior experience and on-the-job training;
+- An undergraduate degree or a combination of formal schooling, self-education, prior experience, and on-the-job training;

-- Have demonstrated education experience with a variety of audiences (including adults and youth) and methodologies on topics such as cultural diversity, intercultural communications, anti-racism and equity; experience in non-profit or community-based organizations an asset;
+- Demonstrated facilitation experience with a variety of audiences (including adults and youth) and methodologies on topics such as cultural diversity, intercultural communications, anti-racism, and equity;

-- Have excellent written and verbal communication skills with the ability write, proofread and edit; a superior command of the English language along with attention to detail and quality, is essential;
+- Excellent written and verbal communication skills with the ability to write, proofread and edit; an excellent command of English along with attention to detail and quality, is essential;

-- Have excellent computer skills (word processing, Excel, PowerPoint, etc.);
+- Excellent computer skills (word processing, Excel, PowerPoint, SharePoint, etc.);

-- Have strong organizational skills and a commitment to professionalism, including the ability to multi-task, manage timelines and multiple deadlines;
+- Strong organizational skills and a commitment to professionalism, including the ability to multi-task, managing timelines and multiple deadlines;

 - Demonstrate a proven track record of working harmoniously within teams;